hershel-theodore-layton/sgml-stream/README.md

 Xhp-lib has a concept called `contexts`.
 It is essentially a `dict<string, mixed>` which is managed by xhp-lib and available to you when `element->renderAsync()` is called.
 You can call `->getContext()` and `->setContext()` to store values and retrieve them later.
 Sgml-stream does not implement contexts.
 Contexts were to difficult to get right when after we changed the rendering model.

 Sgml-stream addresses this need in a different way.
-When your `SimpleUserElement->compose(Flow $flow): Streamable` method is called, you get access to a Flow.
+When your `SimpleElement->render(Descendant<Flow> $descendant_flow, Init<Flow> $init_flow): Streamable` method is called, you get access to two Flows.
+The `$descendant_flow` is meant to fill the same role as xhp-lib's contexts.
+The `$init_flow` (and also the unmentioned `$successor_flow`) have no equivalents in xhp-lib.
+For a historical note about flows, [click here](#flows-in-version-zero).
+The flows explained in this readme are of the `Descendant<Flow>` kind.
+See [Flow kinds](./docs/flow-kinds.md)

 Flows support both constants and variables.
 The constant rules are relatively simple to explain.
-For a full explainer on Flow, including variables in flows, how variables and constants interact, and much more, see [The intricacies of Flow](./docs/the-intricacies-of-flow.md).
+For a full explainer on Flow, including variables in flows, how variables and constants interact, and much more, see [Flow in depth](./docs/flow-in-depth.md).

-A Flow is a representation of your scope.
+A (descendant) Flow is a representation of your scope.
 Your scope is a single element large.
 If an element has descendants, their scopes are sub scopes.
 They can read your constants, but you can't read theirs.
 A constant can be declared with `WritableFlow->declareConstant(string $name, mixed $value): void`.
 If this declaration succeeds, it will declare the constant with `$name` for your scope.
 If it fails, a `RedeclaredConstantException` is thrown and the value remains unchanged.
 You can read constants from your flow using `Flow->get(string $name): mixed` and `Flow->getx(string $name): mixed`.
 The method with the `x` suffix throws a `ValueNotPresentException` when the Flow doesn't know about `$name`. `->get()` will return `null` when in this case.
 You can also query for the presence of `$name` using `Flow->has(string $name): bool`.

 Let's illustrate with an example: